cron-eu/docker-phpapp-db/README.md

 Part of the `docker-phpapp` image suite.

-See https://github.com/cron-eu/docker-phpapp-php/README.md for a complete explanation.
+See https://github.com/cron-eu/docker-phpapp-php/ for a complete explanation and example usage.

 This is the MySQL database container, with images for **amd64** and **arm64** (i.e. also run on Apple M1).